Neurology Residency Program

 Residents will care for acute neurological admissions from the emergency department and transfers from other institutions.
 They will learn directly from a senior resident and attend rounds for all patients daily using a team approach.
 Residents will learn to diagnose and treat common and uncommon neurological diseases in addition to extensive neurological pathology.
 Some diseases residents will become comfortable managing include neurological infections, neuro-immunology, refractory epilepsy, peripheral neuropathies, and neuro-oncology.
 Residents will develop and enhance their diagnostic acumen skills and integrate anatomy, physiology, and pathology knowledge with the clinical situation, review the current literature to provide the most up-to-date treatment and enact a care plan under their team members' guidance.
 Senior residents in this service learn additional mastery of the above neurologic issues through the supervision and teaching of junior neurology residents.

 Residents in the NICU will care for all neurological and neurosurgical patients in the ICU.
-The resident will round daily with the intensive care attending and be responsible for managing all intensive care and emergency situations that occur while the patient is in the ICU.
+The resident will round daily with the intensive care attending and be responsible for management of all intensive care and emergency situations that occur while the patient is in the ICU.
 Diseases likely to be encountered include neuromuscular respiratory failure, increased intracranial pressure, hemodynamic instability, coma and encephalopathy, post-operative neurosurgical management, status epilepticus, traumatic brain injury, spinal cord injury, sepsis, Guillain-Barre syndrome, and medical complications of neurological diseases.
-The resident will learn skills
+The resident will learn skills and procedures that may be life-saving in case of neurological emergencies.

 Residents provide care for all the Ward patients overnight at TJUH.
 They will also be responsible for seeing all inpatient and ER consultations overnight, including acute strokes.
 This rotation allows for a great amount of autonomy and self-directed learning, but the junior resident is always under the guidance of an on-site senior resident at JHN.
 Various subspecialty fellows and a ward service attending are also always available, taking calls from home.